 Family Philanthropy Transitions: Possibilities, Problems and Potential

 Even if your family foundation or fund is very new, chances are you have already experienced at least one transition in the lifecycle of your giving program.
-What have been the keep turning points in the life of your fund from the founders’ initial concept to the present?
+What have been the key turning points in the life of your fund from the founders’ initial concept to the present?
 Which transitions can you see in the years ahead?
 How do you remember those past experiences?
 Did you plan for them or were they thrust upon you?
 Were the outcomes more positive and promising or tense and tumultuous?

 “Foundations change, like it or not.
 The fundamental issue is whether they will change by chance or for significant reasons.
 The latter comes about only through conscious effort.”